daiearth22/test/leadership/skip-levels/index.html.md

    choose to organize them more frequently is at your discretion, and likely impacted by the number of skips you have.
-1. Skip level meetings can be conducted one-on-one or in groups of no more than 10-15 (to encourage participation/index.html.md).
+1. Skip level meetings can be conducted one-on-one or in groups of no more than 10-15 (to encourage participation).
 You may prefer one approach over the other, or if you have too many skips one-on-one meetings may not be feasible.
 1. If you're able to do one-on-one skip levels, we recommend the first meeting with each skip be similar to a coffee chat - a free-form discussion with the